What Is a Sale-Leaseback? Definition, Benefits, & FAQs

 If you approve the lease estimate, you can go ahead and buy the equipment without service coverage.
 When the equipment is delivered and fully paid for, and all verifying documents are provided to Excedr, we can finalize the sale-leaseback agreement with the precise service costs from the manufacturer, and then buy the equipment from you.

-Have Something You Want to Sale-Leaseback?
+Have Equipment You Want to Sell & Lease Back?